tpchambers/Monocular_Depth_Estimation/README.md

 ## Report

-For my final solution, I used the same NYUV2 depth dataset, which is a massive 4 GB dataset comprised of indoor RGB camera photos with ground truth depth maps.
-For the final solution, I then fine-tuned my model on a much larger portion of the dataset, and was able to properly train it on over 25,000 images over the past couple of weeks.
-This is in comparison to my initial solution where I trained it the model on a smaller subset of images.
+For my final solution, I used the same NYUV2 depth dataset, which as described before is a massive 4 GB dataset comprised of indoor RGB camera photos with ground truth depth maps.
+For the final solution, I fine-tuned my model on a much larger portion of the dataset, and was able to properly train it on over 25,000 images over the past couple of weeks.
+This is in comparison to my initial solution where I trained the model on a smaller subset of images.
 The original solution was also tested using a separate subset of the training samples as the validation, whereas in the final solution I tested on both the actual test set of the dataset (which contains around 700 images), and a separate portion of the training in order to compare to the previous training round.
-This can be seen in my link above.
-I believe that the differences are substantial enough to test the difference of my final solution since I am exposing the model to completely different types of images using the actual test set from the NYUV2 dataset https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html, and I also tested it on a separate training portion which it had never seen before.
+This can be seen in my links above.
+I believe that the differences are substantial enough to test the difference of my final solution since I am exposing the model to completely different types of images using the actual test set as recommended from the official NYUV2 dataset https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html, and I also tested it on a separate training portion which it had never seen before.

 To test the accuracy I used the same classification as before, or the MSE, which is outputted in the google colab file on the validation set.
 In researching this topic, most general evaluations are done using MSE, since it can provide a fairly stable comparison between two images.
 The MSE is simply the squared differences between all the pixels of the two images in comparison.
 The lower the MSE, the stronger and more robust the model.
 I used a smaller portion of the image training set as the validation, since the set is so large and I could not run it in on the CRC in time.
 For the final project I will change this to have a more comprehensive evaluation using more GPUS.
 Originally, I had obtained this MSE on the training subset:

 <img width="572" alt="Screen Shot 2023-05-09 at 10 44 55 PM" src="https://github.com/tpchambers/Monocular_Depth_Estimation/assets/69804201/94628ccb-07dc-4241-9f49-e0ff67262af9">

-This is because I
+I then tested using the test set, here is the MSE classification: